saizhang1/Python-installation-troubleshooting/README.md

 #### Unable to install requests or beautifulsoup in Python

-Since requests and beautiful soup ae packages which allow the python to crawl the websites and you will also need to insert the URL, thee is actually a trust issue.
+Since requests and beautiful soup ae packages which allow the python to crawl the websites and you will also need to insert the URL, thee is actually a trust and SSL issue.
 You commonly will get error as follow:

 ```
   Could not fetch URL https://pypi.org/simple/requests/: There was a problem confirming the ssl certificate: HTTPSConnectionPool(host='pypi.org', port=443): Max retries exceeded with url: /simple/requests/ (Caused by SSLError(SSLCertVerificationError(1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1056)'))) - skipping